 Niche – food / sub-niches – minimalist Baker, vegan, sugar-free, low cholesterol, seafood.

 Niche – Weight Loss / sub-niches – for pregnant women, men over 40, women over 40, brides to be.

 Niche – Beauty / sub-niches – teens, college-age, over 40, over 50, and beyond.

 Niche – How to Make Money and Finances / sub-niches – on the internet, dropshipping, franchisees, side hustles, how to save money, save for retirement, life insurance, stock market, commodity trading.

 I hope you get the point.

 To succeed within a niche you must provide value.
 This seems to be obvious but it’s the thing that many beginning bloggers fail to provide.

 Your job as a Blogger/Affiliate Marketer is to write valuable content that people want to read and relate to so much that they share it.
-Consider this:

 Fact Number 1 – Will you be willing and able to research, write, and possible experiment to gain experience in order to publish a level of content that people will want to read and share.
 Share being the key factor to judge whether or not you provide valuable content?